Thank you for your interest in Wiltshire Police. Police Community Support Officer recruitment is currently closed.

 Basic guidelines for applicants;

-- Applicants must be 18 years old at the time of application
+- Applicants must be at least 18 years old at the time of application

 - There are no minimum or maximum height requirements